The Victorian Public Sector Commission (VPSC) encourages people to report improper conduct that involves the VPSC or its employees.

 - A public officer takes a bribe or receives a payment other than his or her wages in exchange for the discharge of a public duty.

 - A public officer sells confidential information.

 - A public officer favours unmeritorious applications for jobs by friends and relatives.

 Examples of Detrimental Action

-- A public body demotes, transfers, isolates in the workplace or changes the duties of a person who has made a disclosure due to the making of a disclosure.
+- A public body demotes, transfers, isolates or changes the duties of a person for making a disclosure.

 - A person threatens, abuses or carries out other forms of harassment directly or indirectly against the person who makes a disclosure and his or her family or friends.